Depression Quest: Development and release

 The game was designed by Zoë Quinn and written by Quinn and Patrick Lindsey, both of whom have had depression.
 The soundtrack was composed by Isaac Schankler.
 Quinn and Lindsey started the project with the aim of communicating how the mind of a depression sufferer functions.
-Quinn purposely designed the game's protagonist as someone with an outwardly happy and easy life, so as to "preëmpt the argument that someone is only depressed because they have a difficult life."
+Quinn "deliberately created a protagonist who has a lot of support networks and resources" to preempt "the argument that someone is only depressed because they have a difficult life."

 Depression Quest was first released online as a web browser game on February 14, 2013.
 Quinn also submitted the game through Steam's Greenlight program and consequently received disparaging comments and hate mail, causing them (Note: Quinn uses they/them pronouns.) to withdraw the game from the service.
 After receiving positive feedback from players who had played the game and receiving an invitation to Indiecade, Quinn tried Greenlight again.
 They received further harassment, but felt that they could deal with the stress.
 "I thought, honestly, I could take the hate if it meant the game could reach somebody who would get something out of it, feel less alone," Quinn stated.

 The game was accepted by Greenlight in January 2014, and was released on Steam in August that year.
 The day it was due to go live, news broke that actor Robin Williams had died from a suspected suicide.
 Quinn considered delaying the Steam release, as they did not want to be seen as taking advantage of Williams' death.
 They eventually decided to keep to the original release schedule, as Quinn thought that making the game available to those struggling with their own problems was more important than any negative publicity they might receive, writing, "I can't in good conscience hold back offering someone something that could help them start making real changes in their life for the sake of reducing the risk of offending people or hurting my own reputation."

 The game uses a pay-what-you-want pricing model: it is free to play, but players can pay any amount they think is appropriate.
 Part of the proceeds from the game are sent to a charity – initially iFred, but this was later changed to the National Suicide Prevention Lifeline after the game was released on Steam.